 E. Prohibit structural flood hazard reduction measures where they will result in any of the following:

-1. Increased residential, commercial or industrial development in undeveloped 100-year floodplains or channel migration areas;
+1. Increased residential, commercial or industrial development in 100-year floodplains or channel migration areas;

 2. Loss of significant flood storage capacity in undeveloped 100-year floodplains; and